 • The remaining hours can be related to either consumer service or consumer protection courses.

-Licensees who fail to complete these education requirements during the four-year licensure period will see their licenses expire.
+California licensees who fail to complete these education requirements during the four-year licensure period will see their licenses expire.
 However, they have up to two years following the license expiration date to complete their education requirements and earn reinstatement; however, those that do so during this late renewal period will have to pay an extra reinstatement fee.
 And much like Florida, a license that is not reinstated during the late renewal period becomes null and void, and licensees will have to start all over if they want to become licensed again.

 As you can see, requirements for reinstating an inactive license can vary greatly from state to state.
 Those hoping to regain licensure should visit the website of their home state’s real estate department to learn more about the exact requirements for reinstatement.